Gbanks1438/scaffold-template/README.md

     Edit config/database.yml as needed
     Change favicon.ico if desired
-    Move on to the frontend and work on a landing page Build out a functional website or application using React, HTML, CSS, and Javascript!
+    Move on to the frontend and work on a landing page Build out a functional website or application using React, HTML, CSS, and Javascript!# scaffold-template